T

 beach

-A popular spot on the North Shore to see Hawaiian green sea turtles (honu) basking on the sand.
-Remember to keep a respectful distance and never touch the turtles.
+Famous for its frequent sightings of Hawaiian green sea turtles (honu) basking on the sand.
+It's a great spot for wildlife viewing, but remember to keep a respectful distance and never touch the turtles.

 Day 4 · Honolulu